laurentHYZ/CosmosSDKBasics/docs/docs/07-cli.md

   -h, --help                      help for build
   -o, --output string             binary output path -p, --path string               path of the app (default ".")
-      --proto-all-modules         enables proto code generation for 3rd party modules used in your chain.
-Available only without the --release flag
       --release                   build for a release
       --release.prefix string     tarball prefix for each release target.
 Available only with --release flag -t, --release.targets strings   release targets.
 Available only with --release flag